 Final exam deferrals

-As guided by the final assessment policy, requests for deferred final exams are considered only when you miss final examinations due to acceptable extenuating circumstances accompanied by a supplemental documentation supporting the reason for a deferral.
-Examples of extenuating circumstances are severe illness, death in the family, serious family crisis, accident, etc.
+As guided by the final assessment policy, requests for deferred final exams are considered only when you miss final examinations due to acceptable extenuating circumstances accompanied by supplemental documentation supporting the reason for a deferral.
+Examples of extenuating circumstances include severe illness, death in the family, serious family crisis, accident, etc.

 Process and deadlines:

 You must request a deferred exam no later than 2 business days after the missed examination.
 Permission to defer a final exam is not automatically granted by submitting a request.

 To request a deferred exam you must submit an Exam Request Form and supporting documentation to the Program Services Office or email the form and supporting documents to ArtsandScience@MacEwan.ca, within the aforementioned timeline.

 Students are notified of the decision via their MacEwan email account only.
 Due to the volume of requests please do not contact our office for the status of your request.
 It will be reviewed in the order in which it was received, and you will be contacted via email.